kubos/kubos/docs/first-project.md

 If you would prefer to use one of our other examples as a starting point all you need to do is run:

         $ git clone https://github.com/kubos-rt-example myproject

+If you created your project from a clone there's some additional setup needed to satisfy all of the projects depedencies for KubOS source modules.

+Running the following commands will clone a project and link all of the KubOS modules needed to build it:

+        $ git clone <url of the project you want>
+        $ cd <project name>
+        $ kubos link --all

 ## Choosing a target